People-Centered Strategy that doesn’t take all day

 School or university

-…looking for an educator for courses related to modern approaches to mixed-methods, relational research.
+Teaching courses related to modern approaches to mixed-methods, relational research.